Yoav666s/dnd-wiki/collections/_monsters/nornfeld/tallis-silentspire.md

 challenge_rating: 2
 xp: 450
 proficiency_bonus: "+3"
+traits: |
+  **Illusory Casting.** While maintaining an illusion of himself, Tallis can cast spells as though he was in the illusion's space, but he must still rely on his senses.
 actions: |
   **Shortsword.** Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 5 (1d6+2) piercing damage.